GRC

-No matter what industry your organization is in, chances are you’re working with third parties—whether for strategy consulting, IT, financial purposes, you name it.
+No matter what industry your organization is in, chances are you’re working with third parties, whether for strategy consulting, IT, financial purposes, you name it.
+As these third-party relationships expand, many organizations are prioritizing a more formal third party risk management implementation to ensure proper oversight from the beginning.

-Today, we often look to third parties to tackle a task that might take us longer to do, cost more money, or require more people to complete.
+Today, we often look to third parties to tackle a task that might take us longer to do, cost more money or require more people to complete.
 For example, your organization might hire a cybersecurity firm to monitor for threats and hackers because it would take significantly more effort to build your own security program.
+In scenarios like this, a structured TPRM implementation helps ensure third-party onboarding and monitoring are handled consistently.

 But by working with third parties, there’s a certain level of risk that comes with the relationship.
-Going back to that cybersecurity company, your organization might’ve shared passwords with them, so they can properly watch over your systems and servers.
-However, if your passwords end up in the wrong hands, your organization’s most sensitive information could be compromised.
+Going back to that cybersecurity company, your organization might’ve shared passwords with them so they can properly watch over your systems and servers.
+However, if your passwords end up in the wrong hands, your organization’s most sensitive information could be compromised, especially without a defined third party risk management implementation process in place.

 This type of risk is called third-party risk, and to manage it, you’ll need a third-party risk management (TPRM) program.

-We recently spoke with Asureti Principal and Founder, Melissa Ryan, and Senior Manager, Technology and Security Risk Services, Andrew Howard, about TPRM, and how Asureti has leveraged technology to help manage its third-party risk.
-Asureti provides professional services to help clients simplify compliance, manage risk, and protect their data.
+We recently spoke with Asureti Principal and Founder Melissa Ryan and Senior Manager, Technology and Security Risk Services, Andrew Howard, about TPRM and how Asureti has leveraged technology to help strengthen its third-party risk management implementation.
+Asureti provides professional services to help clients simplify compliance, manage risk and protect their data.

 What is third-party risk management?